-Welcome to the new FAQs page, which has been designed to answer some of the most common questions I am asked.
-This page will be reviewed and updated regularly, but if there is something else you think should be added to it please let me know.
+Welcome to the FAQs page, which has been designed to answer some of the most common questions I am asked.

 Is Catherine my MP?

-You can easily check by using the FindYourMP tool at the website of Parliament.
+You can easily check by using the FindYourMP tool.
 All you need to do is type your home postcode into the relevant box.
-The tool can be found here

 Can Catherine help if she is not my MP?

 No, even if the problem you experienced happened in Hornsey & Wood Green.
 Very strict rules dictate that MPs can only offer assistance to people who live in and businesses that are located in the constituency they represent.
-The FindYourMP tool will provide details for your MP and you should then make contact with him or her.
+The FindYourMP tool will provide details for your MP and you should then make contact with them.

 What problems can Catherine help me with?

 Catherine can primarily offer assistance with matters that Parliament and Central Government are responsible for.
-She will also try and help when a private company has caused problems to you.
+See the advice page for more details of the kind of assistance Catherine can provide.